Treatment for thyroid cancer

-The type of treatment your doctor recommends will depend on the type and stage of thyroid cancer that you have.
+The type of treatment your doctor recommends will depend on the type and stage of the thyroid cancer, and your age and general health.

 Surgery is the most common treatment for thyroid cancer.
 There are two main types of thyroid surgery.
 In some cases lymph nodes may also need to be removed.

-Other tissue – in very rare cases the surgeon removes other tissue (for example, the thymus gland and vascular tissues) near the thyroid that has been affected by the cancer.
+In very rare cases, the surgeon also removes other tissue near the thyroid that has been affected by the cancer.

 For some people surgery is the only treatment they need.
 Others may require further treatment.